'This tears my soul apart': A Ukrainian boy and a killing - NewsBreak

 A final shot was fired.

-Yura’s extraordinary account alleging an attempted killing by Russian soldiers stands out as international justice experts descend on Bucha, a center of the horrors and possible war crimes in Ukraine.
-More than 1,000 bodies have been found so far in Bucha and other communities around Kyiv.
+Yura’s extraordinary account of an attempted killing by Russian soldiers stands out as international justice experts descend on Bucha as a center of the horrors and possible war crimes in Ukraine.
 In Bucha alone, 31 children under the age of 18 were killed and 19 wounded, according to local authorities.

-“All children were killed or injured deliberately, since the Russian soldiers deliberately shot at evacuating cars that had the signs ‘CHILDREN’ and white fabric tied to them, and they deliberately shot at the homes of civilians," the chief prosecutor of the Bucha region, Ruslan Kravchenko, told the AP.
+“All children were killed or injured deliberately, since the Russian soldiers deliberately shot at evacuating cars that had the signs ‘CHILDREN’ and white fabric tied to them, and they deliberately shot at the homes of civilians,” the chief prosecutor of the Bucha region, Ruslan Kravchenko, told The Associated Press.

 The U.N. human rights office says at least 202 children across Ukraine have been killed in Russia’s invasion, and believes the real number to be considerably higher.
 The Ukrainian government’s count is 217 children killed and over 390 wounded.

-The AP and Frontline, drawing from a variety of sources, have independently documented 21 attacks where children were killed that likely meet the definition of a war crime, ranging from the discovery of a child in a shallow grave in Borodyanka to the bombing of a theater in Mariupol.
-The total number of child victims in the attacks is unknown, and the accounting represents just a fraction of potential war crimes.
+The AP and Frontline, drawing from a variety of sources, have independently documented 18 attacks where children were killed that likely meet the definition of a war crime.
+The number of child victims in the attacks is unknown, and the accounting represents just a fraction of potential war crimes.

 Yura is a teenager growing into himself, spindly and spotted, with dark circles pressed under his eyes.
-Adulthood has been rushed upon him.
 As he lies on the floor of his family’s home to demonstrate what happened, he shows the healing holes in his elbow.

 His mother, Alla, takes deep breaths to calm herself.
 Yura, sitting up, wraps an arm around her, then puts his head on her shoulder.